spkvfx/creative_coding-work/120-work/final/readme.md

 While I do not know if there is any performance advantage here (id imagine there would be), the scheme is more in line conceptually with how I see this system working.

 #### Point Structure
-I was not sure how I wanted to structure the points within a pointcloud.
+I was not immediately sure how I wanted to structure the points within a pointcloud.
 I knew I wanted some way to reference the pointcloud a point belonged to, but had a difficult time understanding how I wanted this reference to work.

 I tried assigning the point cloud to a point attribute, and as expected I had this recursive loop where the point referenced the pointcloud and the pointcloud in turn referenced the point.
 In the console I could endlessly expose the pointcloud, and from the pointcloud the point, and then the pointcloud again.